SharifCoding/automation-selenium/androidFirstAppium/README.md

 ### Running the Test
 To run the test;
 - download webdriver and note the path, provide the path via Appium GUI.
+- launch either Android Emulator or Android Device depending on setup.
 - right click the __testNG.xml__ file, and then select __Run As > TestNG Suite__.

 ### Automating Android Emulator